NivethaKumar30/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

  A motor is an electromechanical device that converts electrical energy into mechanical energy to produce motion or perform work.
 It is a fundamental component in various machines, devices, and systems across multiple industries.

+Complete axis assembly

+Frame :

+In 3D printing, the frame refers to the structural framework or chassis that provides support, stability, and rigidity to the entire 3D printer.
+It serves as the foundation on which all other components, including the print bed, print head, motors, electronics, and motion systems, are mounted.

+Y-Axis assembly :

+the Y-axis assembly refers to the component of the printer responsible for the movement along the Y-axis.
+It is one of the essential parts of a typical Cartesian 3D printer, which uses three perpendicular axes (X, Y, and Z) to build objects layer by layer.

+Z-Axis Assembly :

+the Z-axis assembly refers to the component of the printer responsible for the vertical movement or height adjustment of the printhead or build platform.
+It is another essential part of a typical Cartesian 3D printer, along with the X-axis and Y-axis assemblies.

+X-Axis Assembly :

+In 3D printing, the X-axis assembly refers to the component of the printer responsible for the horizontal movement along the X-axis.
+It is one of the essential parts of a typical Cartesian 3D printer, along with the Y-axis and Z-axis assemblies.

+SMPS :

+SMPS stands for Switched Mode Power Supply, and it is an important component used in 3D printing systems, specifically in the power supply unit (PSU).
+The PSU is responsible for converting the input voltage (typically AC power from the mains) into the required DC voltage to power the various components of the 3D printer.

+LCD :

+LCD stands for Liquid Crystal Display.
+LCD technology is commonly used in resin-based 3D printers, also known as Digital Light Processing (DLP) or Masked Stereolithography (MSLA) printers.

+Spool Holder :

+A spool holder is an accessory used in 3D printing to hold the filament spool securely while it feeds the filament into the 3D printer.
+Filament spools typically come in different sizes and are made of plastic or other materials.
+They contain the filament, which is the material used for printing, such as PLA or ABS.

+Spool :

+In 3D printing, a spool refers to a cylindrical reel or roll that holds the filament material used for printing.
+Filament, such as PLA or ABS, is typically sold on spools as a long, thin strand wound in a tight coil.

+Playing with Axis:

 ![N4 ](https://github.com/NivethaKumar30/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119559844/121e1474-0985-4a92-a8bb-750db0e10e7b)